-Once, long ago, had Lina been older or tutored in healing she might have eased the pain of her family and all the others dying around her: on mats of rush, lapping at the lake's shore, curled in paths within the village and in the forest beyond, but most tearing at blankets they could neither abide nor abandon.
+Once, long ago, had Lina been older or tutored in healing, she might have eased the pain of her family and all the others dying around her: on mats of rush, lapping at the lake's shore, curled in paths within the village and in the forest beyond, but most tearing at blankets they could neither abide nor abandon.
 Infants fell silent first, and even as their mothers heaped earth over their bones, they too were pouring sweat and limp as maize hair.
 At first they fought off the crows, she and two young boys, but they were no match for the birds or the smell and when the wolves arrived, all three scrambled as high into a beech tree as they could.
 They stayed there all night listening to gnawing, baying, growling, fighting and worst of all the quiet of animals sated at last.
 At dawn none of them dared to apply a name to the pieces hauled away from a body or left to insect life.
-By noon just as they had decided to make a run for one of the canoes moored in the lake, men in uniforms came, their faces wrapped in rags.
+By noon just as they had decided to make a run for one of the canoes moored in the lake, men in blue uniforms came, their faces wrapped in rags.
 News of the deaths that had swept her village had reached out.
-Lina's joy at being rescued collapsed when and vultures the soldiers, having taken one look at the crows feeding on the corpses strewn about, shot the wolves then circled the whole village with fire.
-She did not know whether to stay hidden or risk being shot as well.
-But the boys screamed from the beech tree until the men heard them and saying " Calme, mon petites, Calme, " caught each in their arms as they jumped, If they worried that the little survivors would infect them, they chose to ignore it, being real soldiers, unwilling to slaughter small children.
+Lina's joy at being rescued collapsed when the soldiers, having taken one look at the crows and vultures feeding on the corpses strewn about, shot the wolves then circled the whole village with fire.
+As the carrion flew off she did not know whether to stay hidden or risk being shot as well.
+But the boys screamed from the branches until the men heard them and caught each in their arms as they jumped, saying "Calme, mons petites.
+Calme."
+If they worried that the little survivors would infect them, they chose to ignore it, being true soldiers, unwilling to slaughter small children.